 VICTOR WANG 王宗孚

-With cultural exchange emerging as a common thread in his work, Wang has curated collaborative exhibitions with institutions such as Palais de Tokyo, Paris, Tate Modern, London, Nationalgalerie, Staatliche Museen zu Berlin, Berlin, and the first collaborative exhibition between the British Museum (U.K.) and a non-state-run art museum in China.
+Across his career, Wang has curated major collaborative exhibitions with leading institutions including the Palais de Tokyo, Paris; Tate Modern, London; Nationalgalerie, Staatliche Museen zu Berlin, Berlin; and the first collaborative exhibition between the British Museum (U.K.) and a non-state-run art museum in China.
+In 2025, Wang curated the first solo exhibition in Japan of British artist Sonia Boyce DBE RA at the Mori Art Museum, Tokyo.

-Wang has curated exhibitions and presentations that highlight connections and exchange between Asia(s) and the West, such as "Afterimage: Dangdai Yishu" at Lisson Gallery in London in 2019.
-This exhibition marked the first time that the work of key Chinese female artists such as Yu Hong, Lin Tianmao, and Xiang Jing was exhibited in London.
-In addition, he served as a co-curator, alongside Anna-Catharina Gebbers, Yang Beichen, and curatorial advisor Pi Li, for the exhibition "Micro Era.
-Time-based Media-Art from China" in 2019.
+He also co-curated, alongside Anna-Catharina Gebbers, Yang Beichen, and curatorial advisor Pi Li, the exhibition "Micro Era.
+Time-based Media-Art from China" (2019).
 This special exhibition, held at the Nationalgalerie Berlin – Staatliche Museen zu Berlin, featured works by artists such as Cao Fei and Zhang Peili.

-Wang has given lectures on contemporary Chinese art and curating at several universities, including the Royal Academy Schools in London, the Central Academy of Fine Art in Beijing, Tokyo University of the Arts in Tokyo, The Courtauld Institute of Art in London, Goldsmiths at the University of London, the Architectural Association School of Architecture in London, and the Royal College of Art in London.
-He also served as a guest curator for the Royal College of Art's Graduate Show in 2020.
+Wang has given lectures on contemporary art and curating at institutions including the Royal Academy Schools, The Courtauld Institute of Art, Goldsmiths, the Royal College of Art, the Architectural Association in London, the Central Academy of Fine Art in Beijing, and Tokyo University of the Arts.
+He has served as a guest curator for the Royal College of Art Graduate Show (2020).

 -------